Quilton: Background

 Founded in 1987 by CEO Henry Ngai in Wetherill Park, New South Wales, the ABC Tissue Products manufactures toilet tissues, kitchen towels, facial tissue and napkins, among many other products.
 In addition to Quilton, the company operates through these brands: Symphony, Cotton Soft, Naturale, Style, Earthcare and Softly, which make up about 80% of sales and about 20% of retailer labels.
 Quilton products are produced in the state capital cities of Australia; Sydney, Brisbane and Perth.
 Quilton used to be distributed in New Zealand until October 2021, after the Auckland manufacturer ceased operations due to the cost of production.

 Products

 Quilton is made with 3 Ply softness through air quilted technology, with products and sizes that include King Size, Regular, Double Length, Triple Length, Shea Butter, Tuffy (paper towel), Gold (which is 4-ply) and as well as having facial tissue products.
 Being the company's best selling brand, the success of Quilton has introduced customers to the rest of ABC Tissue Product's range, which comprise 100 products.

 Donations

-In 2020, amid the panic buying during the coronavirus pandemic and the shortages of toilet paper, Quilton donated a million of toilet paper rolls to the Australians who were struggling, particularly the elderly and the vulnerable.
-Quilton worked with various charities, so they can be certain the donated toilet paper rolls ended up in the right hands.
+In 2020, during the toilet paper shortages caused by panic buying amid the coronavirus pandemic, Quilton donated one million rolls of toilet paper to Australians in need, particularly elderly and vulnerable people.
+The company partnered with a range of charitable organisations to distribute the donations to affected communities.